AaltoAsia/O-MI/docs/FAQ.md

 ## How to modify or delete existing value(s)
 ## only 50 values in DB?
+By default server stores only 50 values per InfoItem, but this can be adjusted with `num-latest-values-stored` in `application.conf`.
+This is done to assure that if program is used only for testing it will not create lot of unrequired data.

 ## How to use a different DB
 ## How to publish other file/query format endpoints?
 ## Which requests are optimized?
+For all InfoItem program has cached the latest value they have.
+Thus, optimising all read request that only access them.

 ## Java responsible agent
 ## Callback response history in WebClient
 ## How to run on ARM architecture